wely/DevCamp/HOL/node/devops-ci/README.md

     ![image](./media/image-032.png)

     In the section for **Platforms**, click **Add Url** to add the URL of your Azure Web App from Step 1.
 Remember to append the `/auth/openid/return` route at the end, since that is the route that will process the return data from AzureAD.
+Ensure this address is using **https**.

     ![image](./media/image-033.png)